adam-lynch/platform-overrides/README.md

 platform-overrides [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]
 ==========

-Allows you to specify platform-specific manifest values.
-Work with JSON or plain objects.
+Allows you to apply specify platform-specific manifest values.
+Works with JSON or plain objects.

 The platform-specific options will override the others only when "building" for that platform and the `platformOverrides` property will be removed.